Can I Sue Addictive Online Games?

 Limitation on Damages

-But if you're not, you're probably stuck.
+If you're not, you're probably stuck.
 Going to court, even if you could get around the arbitration provision, would probably cost more than you could recover.
 It might not be worth it to sue.

 Can You Recover Damages for Gaming Addiction?